sandoche/Jekyll-webpack-boilerplate/README.md

 - [x] Check with the blog post what is missing

 - [x] Use path resolve in the webpack config
-- [ ] Remove images from dev webpack
+- [x] Remove images compression from dev webpack

 - [ ] Try to put CSS & JS Hash for prod
 - [ ] Fix CSS minification and map for debug in dev
 - [ ] Check JS minification babel minify